Yara-Rules/rules/README.md

 ## Antidebug/AntiVM

-In this section you will find Yara Rules aimed to detect anti debug and anti virtualization techniques used by malware to evade automated analyisis.
+In this section you will find Yara Rules aimed to detect anti debug and anti virtualization techniques used by malware to evade automated analysis.

 ## CVE_Rules